2022 Update: The State of Sunscreen in the U.S.

 Because SPF values are determined from a test that measures protection against sunburn caused by UVB radiation, SPF values only indicate a sunscreen’s protection from UVB—the kind of radiation that causes sunburn, damages the skin, and can contribute to developing melanoma.

 Currently, there is no internationally agreed-upon test for measuring UVA protection in human skin.
 An estimate is made by a laboratory test in which the proportion of radiation passing through a measured amount of sunscreen is determined.
-To ensure some protection against UVA, products with physical blocking agents making up some of the active ingredients are recommended.

 Here’s how your sun protection looks with each level of SPF: